 Rivers of America

-While the projections on the river are currently down as of November 2021, typically Disney will cast the projections of the show onto a water screen along the Rivers of America.
+Typically, Disney will cast the projections of the show onto a water screen along the Rivers of America.
 The upside here is the total lack of people among a wealth of spots.
 That’s assuming that Fantasmic isn’t showing when you see it.
-This spot’s downside is that some of the seating doesn’t face the fireworks really.
+This spot’s downside is that some of the seating doesn’t face the fireworks.
 To avoid this, sit closer to the Haunted Mansion along the river.
 Ultimately, we like the previous two spots more than this one but it is very easy to walk up and get a spot during the show here.

 Star Wars: Galaxy’s Edge

 Maybe the most unique spot in the park to watch fireworks is with the Millennium Falcon in the foreground.
 The show is almost a little bit eerie while watching from here as there is no music, just the sounds from the pyrotechnics.
 No projections are shown either.
 You won’t get a normal viewing of the fireworks but it is unique and interesting!